 Another option is to use embedded database system like SQLite.
 PHP has a plugin to work with this type of database (just install it and/or enable it in PHP config file php.ini – found in PHP’s home directory).
-You can than use PDO interface to communicate with it in your scripts and Adminer supports it too (you just type path to datafile instead of hostname and port).
+You can then use PDO interface to communicate with it in your scripts and Adminer supports it too (you just type relative path to datafile instead of hostname and port).
 This kind of database can be used with pure PHP development server.

 Any modern web-browser is suitable.
 I recommend Mozilla Firefox or Google Chrome.
 Important feature which your browser should have is some kind of developer tools with network console and DOM inspector.
 This feature is usually under F12 key or in application’s menu.

 You should at least install a text editor which is suitable for developers - important features are UTF8 support and syntax highlighting for PHP/HTML/CSS scripts.
 Good choices are Notepad++ for Windows or Geany for Linux.
 Another choice can be Atom editor which is multi-platform.

 I recommend to install full IDE (Integrated Development Environment) – a free IDE called NetBeans can be downloaded – select PHP stack on download page.
 Eclipse IDE is also free but not much popular for PHP development nowadays.
 There are also commercial IDEs like PHP storm.
 In NetBeans you also get support for Latte templates.

 If you had never worked with an IDE, do not bother yourself with this for now and just download a good text editor.
 You can always switch to an IDE later.